 Since the experimental data is discrete, this integral can be estimated using the trapezoidal rule or the Simpson’s rule [4].

-In addition, when fluids are discharged from a higher-pressure region to a lower pressure region through orifices or slits, the issuing jet tends to converge initially into a region called the vena contracta (see figure 1 for reference) and then diverge thereafter as it flows away from the discharge port [5].
+In addition, when fluids are discharged from a higher-pressure region to a lower pressure region through orifices or slits, the issuing jet tends to converge initially into a region called the vena contracta (see Figure 1 for reference) and then diverge thereafter as it flows away from the discharge port [5].
 The vena contracta is in fact the first location after a jet leaves its discharge port in which the streamlines become parallel.
 Consequently, this is the first place along the jet in which the static pressure equals the pressure of the surroundings [5].
 In the present experiment, the plenum is the higher-pressure region and the receiver is the lower-pressure region.
 Further, the velocity inside the plenum is negligible, and it can be considered stagnant with very good approximation.
 Hence, equation (1) could be used to determine the velocity at the vena contracta as follows: